irmen/prog8/docs/source/technical.rst

 that have their arguments solely passed into specific registers.
 Sometimes even via a processor status flag such as the Carry flag.
 Return values also via designated registers.
+The processor status flag is preserved on returning so you can immediately act on that for instance via a special branch instruction such as ``if_z`` or ``if_cs`` etc.

 regular subroutines